 Protect personal items

 Keep bags, wallets, and purses secure.
 If you can swing it, get yourself an anti-theft backpack—preferably one with a zip that opens from the inside rather than outside.
-Take the absolute bare minimum items needed when shopping outside (we recommend privacy-conscious accessories like a Faraday Bag and RFID-blocking wallet).
+Take the absolute bare minimum items needed when shopping outside (we recommend privacy-conscious accessories like a Faraday Bag and an RFID-blocking wallet).
 Don’t leave your items unattended.

 FAQ: Online shopping safety